 Scope and Mission

 Emergency medical services (EMS) rests at the intersection of public health and emergency medicine.
 Its breadth encompasses patients from all age groups, social strata, and geographic regions.
 The practice of EMS medicine is predicated upon an understanding of trends in resuscitation research, disaster medicine, and out of hospital care.
 EMS physicians work with fire departments, local governments, and hospitals to ensure that patients in need of assistance are transported safely and efficiently to definitive care.
 STEMI systems, trauma networks, and remotely located hospitals routinely depend upon the coordinated efforts of prehospital physicians, administrators, and other professionals.
 Given its "systematic" approach to illness and injury, EMS is well positioned to deal with mass casaulty events, mass gatherings, and disaster preperation.
 Triage and other elements of the National Incident Management System (NIMS) are embedded into the daily practice of prehospital medicine.
 One of the most clear cut functions of EMS is to provide immediate, stabilizing assistance to ill and injured patients.
-The National Registy of Emergency Medical Technicians (NREMT) recognizes several basic levels of provider.
-EMS systems vary by state and region, but nationally recognized "levels" of EMS providers are described below.
+There are multiple types of prehospital providers that care for the ill and injured patients in our communities.
+The National Scope of Practice Model published by the National Highway Traffic Safety Administration (NHTSA) defines and describes the various levels of provider.
+However, the National Scope of Practice Model serves as a guide to the State EMS agencies, as it is ultimately the responsiblity of the States to determine which providers will be providing care, what the required level of training will be, and what the scope of practice will be for each type of provider.
+Listed below are the nationally-recognized types of EMS providers.

 Emergency Medical Responder (EMR)